survivejs/webpack-book/manuscript/optimizing/06_build_analysis.md

 ### webpack-runtime-analyzer

-[webpack-runtime-analyzer](https://www.npmjs.com/package/webpack-runtime-analyzer) gives realtime analysis over webpack bundles.
+[webpack-runtime-analyzer](https://www.npmjs.com/package/webpack-runtime-analyzer) gives real-time analysis over webpack bundles.
 You can see bundle composition in multiple formats through the user interface, bundle sizes, and module details.
-It combines features of many aforementioned tools into a single one.
+It combines features of many tools above into a single one.

 ### Webpack Monitor

 [Webpack Monitor](http://webpackmonitor.com/) is another similar tool with an emphasis on a clear user interface.
-It's able to provide recommendations on what to improve in the build.
+It's able to provide recommendations on what to improve the build.

 ## Duplication Analysis